winansb/STS/README.md

 8) When the download has finished, find the zip file and extract all to a location you will access again.
 Wait for the SD card to finish formatting.

-9) Once the SD card has finished formatting, Select the extracted NOOB file, copy it, then navigate to the SD card using file explorer, go into it and paste the copied file into the SD card.
+9) Once the SD card has finished formatting, go into the extracted NOOB file, copy all of its contents, then navigate to the SD card using file explorer, go into it and paste the copied file into the SD card.
 Wait for this process to finish.

 10) Now setup the physical enviornment of the Pi, make sure to connect the Pi to power last!
-Safely eject the SD card from the computer and put it into the Pi.
-Connect the HDMI enabled display to power and connect the HDMI display to the HDMI port of the Pi.
+Safely eject the SD card from the computer and put it into the Pi (located on the underside of the board under the port labeled DISPLAY).
+Connect the HDMI enabled display to power and connect the HDMI display to the port on the Pi labeled HDMI.
+	*If the Casing to the Pi gets in the way of the HDMI cable, remove the SD card THEN remove the casing and continue to use the Pi with no casing while you need the display.
+When you are done remove the SD card then put on the casing and put your SD card back in to keep everything together and protected.

+11) If all has gone well the display should show a boot process then show a prompt for selecting an OS.
+On this screen select the Raspberry Pi OS Full (32-bit) option then navigate to the network tab and select the network you would like to connect to for downloading additional packages.
+Optionally, you can connect an ethernet instead of connecting to a network for the same effect.

+12) Select install at the top of the prompt with Pi OS Full selected and click yes then wait for the OS to install on your device.

+13) Once the OS boots up on your device follow the guided prompts to setup the Pi relevant to your needs.
+Connect to a network or keep your ethernet attatched and let the system update itself as necessary.
+Once the final download finishes your Pi will be in desktop mode and fully functional to begin operating on.